Jackson County Library Services

 • Must be able to travel to other locations to perform work, and/or attend work-related meetings, workshops or conferences.

-While performing the duties of this position, the employee is continuously required to communicate by talking and listening, use of fingers and hands, repetitive motion and sitting.
-Frequently required to stand, walk, reach, sit, and feel.
-Occasionally bend, stoop, grasp, and rarely to feel, kneel or crawl.
-The position requires mobility, including the ability to move materials weighing up to 5 pounds on a regular basis such as files, books, office equipment, etc.; may infrequently require moving materials weighing up to 20 pounds.
+• While performing the duties of this position, the employee is continuously required to communicate by talking and listening, use of fingers and hands, repetitive motion and sitting.
+Frequently required to stand, walk, reach, sit and feel.
+Occasionally bend, stoop, grasp and rarely to feel, kneel or crawl.
+The position requires mobility, including the ability to walk and move throughout the building most of the day.
+May move materials weighing up to 5 pounds on a regular basis such as files, books, office equipment, etc., may infrequently require moving materials weighing up to 20 pounds.

-Manual dexterity and coordination are required over [75%] of the work period while operating equipment such as computer keyboard and standard office equipment.
+• Manual dexterity and coordination are required over [75%] of the work period while operating equipment such as computer keyboard, calculator, and standard office equipment.

-Travel to other district locations and/or to workshops/professional meetings/conferences.
+• Travel to other district locations as necessary and/or to workshops/professional meetings/conferences.

-This level has a work environment that is well protected, with virtually no hazards or obstacles.
+• This level has a work environment that is well protected, with virtually no hazards or obstacles.
+The work environment will include one that is both inside and outside.
 There is very little element of personal risk or hazard.
 Job conditions are stable, usually well managed, and very comfortable.
 Conditions may consist of the following:

 • Reading for comprehension and direction (policies & procedures)

 • Speaking to share, respond and maintain relationships or to convey instructions and/or direction to patrons and staff